-The Medical Device Regulation (MDR) is an EU directive that will come into force on 26 May 2020 and represents a further large-scale revolution in industry.
+The Medical Device Regulation (MDR) is an EU directive that will come into force on 26 May 2020 (edit: postponed to 2021) and represents a further large-scale revolution in the industry.
 In addition to some reclassifications and high demands on data management, Unique Device Identifiers (UDI) on medical devices will also become mandatory.
-UDI labelling was introduced in the USA as early as 2013.
+UDI labeling was introduced in the USA as early as 2013.

-The MDR combines two EU directives and replaces them with one single directive
+The MDR combines two EU directives and replaces them with one single directive.
+Besides, there is a new EU regulation for in vitro diagnostics that will not come into force until 2022.

 – Directive 93/42/EEC on medical devices (Medical Device Directive, MDD)

 – Directive 90/385/EEC on active implantable medical devices (AIMD)

 The new regulation changes a lot for manufacturers.
-This includes the reclassification of some products and medical devices must be clearly identifiable and traceable.
+This includes the reclassification of some products and medical devices that must be identifiable and traceable, like drug serialization.
 The corresponding data is exchanged via the Unique Device Identifier Database (UDID).
 The UDI database is a component of the EUDAMED database in which the data must be stored by the end of May 2020.
-The product labelling obligation is staggered over several years, but the data must already be stored from 2020 onwards.
+The product labeling obligation is staggered over several years, but the data must already be stored from 2020 onwards.
+Each medical device is therefore assigned a unique identifier, a UDI (Unique Device Identifier), which must be stored accordingly in the EUDAMED database.

 Class III and implants: May 2021